yaalexse/Reseau-de-neurone-pour-la-reconnaissance-visuelle-machine/README.md

 # NN-for-Mnist-in-C
 Fully connected Neural Network for Mnist lib.
 The actual accuracy is 91,2%.
-Use this file as a strat and uprgrade it.
+Use this file as a start and uprgrade it.